abinit/abinit/doc/tutorial/compilation.md

 ## How to compile ABINIT

-In this section, we discuss how to compile and install ABINIT using the MPI compilers and the libraries installed previously.
+In this section, we finally discuss how to compile and install ABINIT using the MPI compilers and the libraries installed previously.
 First of all, download the ABINIT tarball from [this page](https://www.abinit.org/packages) using